ASE-FS21-TrialNError/TrialNError-Server/README.md

 ### Set Up Environment variable

- Please Copy the properties from [Sample.env](https://github.com/ASE-FS21-TrialNError/TrialNError-Server/blob/main/sample.env) and  created the .env file is root folder.
-Set the Environment variable like JWT secret, Mongodb URL and SMTP configuration in this file.
+Please copy the properties from [Sample.env](https://github.com/ASE-FS21-TrialNError/TrialNError-Server/blob/main/sample.env) and create the .env file in the root folder.
+Set the environment variable like JWT secret, Mongodb URL and SMTP configuration in this file.

 To run the application locally, a Node.js version >= 12.10 will be need.
 Node.js can be downloaded [here](https://nodejs.org).

 #### Installation